 7. Celebrate the Cranberry Harvest

-The Bala Cranberry Festival is back in 2021 after having been cancelled last year.
-The festival will take place October 15-17, 2021 and tickets must be purchased in advance for one of four available time slots.
-Admission includes midway rides, live music entertainment, busker entertainment, art exhibition, use of in town shuttle buses, and many other activities.
+The Bala Cranberry Festival will take place October 13-15, 2023 (the weekend after Thanksgiving) and tickets can be purchased online or by telephone.
+Single full day passes or 3 day passes are available.
+Admission includes an arts and craft show, a festival with live music, entertainers and attractions all weekend long, kids activities and attractions, use of in town shuttle buses, and many other activities.
 To participate in activities at the cranberry marsh, you must contact Muskoka Lakes Farm & Winery in advance.

-Daily activities at Muskoka Lakes Farm & Winery are available during the harvest season which runs September 25-October 24, 2021.
-Tours, wine tasting, trail walks and the popular Cranberry Plunge (hip waders supplied but don’t forget your camera) will all be taking place with some modifications.
+Daily activities at Muskoka Lakes Farm & Winery are available during the harvest season which runs September 23 until late October 2023 (generally finished by October 31st).
+Wagon tours, wine tasting, trail walks and the popular Cranberry Plunge (hip waders supplied but don’t forget your camera) will all be taking place.
 Activities can be pre-booked online – check website for details.
+There is a fee for all activities.

 8. Experience Ontario Wine Country